Flow-IPC/ipc/README.md

     - Browsing the clickable generated documentation is probably quite a bit nicer.

 To read the latter -- the guided Manual + References -- consider the following.
-  - The latest generated docs from the source code in `*/src/*` has been included nearby;
+  - The latest generated docs from the source code in `*/src/*` has been included nearby:
-    unpack them via:
-    - Flow-IPC proper: `cp doc/ipc_doc.tgz <some-place> && cd <some-place> && tar xzf ipc_doc.tgz`; use a browser to open `<some-place>/ipc_doc/index.html`.
+    - Flow-IPC proper: Use a browser to open `doc/ipc_doc/index.html`.
-    - Flow: `cp flow/doc/flow_doc.tgz <some-place> && cd <some-place> && tar xzf flow_doc.tgz`; use a browser to
+    - Flow: Use a browser to open `flow/doc/flow_doc/index.html`.
-      open `<some-place>/flow_doc/index.html`.
+  - Or see the online documentation at the [project web site](https://flow-ipc.github.io).
+This will just mirror what the above from the corresponding source code: the tip of the master branch; and for each released version of the project.
   - If you're perusing docs only, that's all.
+You're done!

-If you have changed the source code (for Flow-IPC proper, Flow, or both):
+In contrast, if you have changed the source code (for Flow-IPC proper, Flow, or both): See Contributing below.
-  - Upon changing the source code, the documentation can and should be regenerated and saved nearby again (by you).
-    First, follow the aforementioned `cd $BUILD && make ipc_doc_public ipc_doc_full flow_doc_public flow_doc_full`
-    procedure in Installation.
-You may encounter Doxygen warnings; you should fix your code accordingly.
-    Next:
-    - Flow-IPC proper: `cd $SRC/doc/ipc_doc` (`$SRC` being the directory with this README) and lastly:
-      `$SRC/tools/doc/stage_generated_docs.sh $BUILD/ipc`.
-This will place the `make`-generated Flow-IPC
-      docs under `$SRC/doc/ipc_doc` in the proper relative location; plus a nearby tarball with everything packaged up.
-    - Flow: `cd $SRC/flow/doc/flow_doc` (`$SRC` being the directory with this README) and lastly:
-      `$SRC/flow/tools/doc/stage_generated_docs.sh $BUILD/flow`.
-This will place the `make`-generated Flow
-      docs under `$SRC/flow/doc/flow_doc` in the proper relative location; plus a nearby tarball with everything packaged up.
-  - It would now be prudent to open the result in the browser (open `$SRC/flow/doc/flow_doc/index.html` and/or `$SRC/doc/ipc_doc/index.html`) to ensure things you've changed look good; rinse/repeat if not.
-(Don't forget to `make` to ensure no compile errors have accidentally appeared as a result of tinkering with comments.
-    It happens.)
-  - If you now `git add`, you can commit both the source and refreshed docs (in the form of a single .tgz for Flow, and/or a single .tgz for Flow-IPC proper) to source control.
-(2 `.gitignore`s will ensure the individual generated files are ignored; only the 2 `.tgz`s will be tracked by Git.)

-Or see the online documentation at the GitHub repository (details TBD).
-This will just mirror what someone did in the above steps.
+It includes instructions on how docs are generated and updated.
+Spoiler alert: Most things are automatic;
+the only manual part is that you should peruse any changed docs for your visual satisfaction before submitting your code.

 ## What if I have a separate source-tree for Flow alone?